 “We were in a bad way for a couple of weeks until I found this support, and they gave us hope.”

 It took Andrew a few practice rounds to get a good cast of Cheddar’s leg from the take-home kit.
-When he stopped by the office to drop off his last attempt, he was surprised to learn that Derrick was already working on building a custom stifle brace off the first cast he’d sent in.
+When he stopped by the office to drop off his last attempt, he was surprised to learn that Animal Ortho Care was already working on building a Custom Dog Knee Brace off the first cast he’d sent in.

 “When I put the brace on the first time, [Cheddar] was lying down.
 He was very cooperative and held his leg up so I could put the brace on,” Andrews said.